Steinfass House: Architecture

 Steinfass House is built in the Neoclassical style.
 It was built as an adaption and extension of an existing building and incorporates elements from its predecessor.

 Today

-In the early 1970s, he house was converted into a dorm, Sofiegården, and expanded with modern wings along Sofiegade and Dronningensgade.
+In the early 1970s, the house was converted into a dorm, Sofiegården, and expanded with modern wings along Sofiegade and Dronningensgade.
 The original contains five rooms and two three-room flats in two upper floors, and various shared facilities on the ground floor, including a day-care centre.
 The basement houses the bar Sofiekælderen which is popular for live music.